rebootl/website-copy/README.md

-using one config file per-website multiple copies of one website can be created under different names / using separate configs
+using one config file per-website multiple copies of one website can be created under different names, using separate configs

-required permissions:
+notes on permissions:

-- ssh access is required on the remote host(s)
+- ssh access on the remote host(s)
   (incl. read permission for website files) atm. the user calling the script is used to simplify logins ssh keys could be used,